rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 but there could also be another mismatch between the design and users’ needs.
 TODO -

-#### Validation States
-##### Error state
-TODO guidelines for

--  error on exit of input
--  error on submit of form
--  error while user is active in form field

-##### Warning state
-TODO guidelines
-Live validation may present opportunities where it will make sense to offer the user a warning rather than an actual error, Design guidelines

-##### Success State
-TODO guidelines

 #### Instruction

 Validation instruction should clearly state: